Spica-Vir/Spica-Vir.github.io/_posts/2022-01-11-Connect to the Imperial Cluster.md

 This page is to show how to set up the connection to Imperial cluster for the research computing services (RCS) and its usage.
 Contents of this page are regularly inspected.

 **N.B.
 MAKE SURE YOU HAVE BEEN AUTHORIZED TO DO SO.** Please note this page is not an official guidance.
 The author disclaims all responsibility for any trouble induced by the improper use of the information provided.
-For further details and technical supports, please visit the [Imperial RCS website](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/).
+For further details and technical supports, please visit the [Imperial RCS website](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/) and the [Wiki Page](https://wiki.imperial.ac.uk/display/HPC/High+Performance+Computing).
+Brief introductions to parallel computing, queuing systems and the structures are provided in [this post](https://spica-vir.github.io/posts/Structure-and-usage-of-clusters/).

 # Connection via VPN
 VPN is the easiest access to the Imperial cluster when users are off-campus.
 The cluster is directly accessible for on-campus visitors connected to the 'Imperial-WPA' WiFi.